-Financial Aid Packaging
+Financial Aid Other

 Direct Costs University of the Ozarks packages financial aid to direct cost, which includes tuition, room, meals and books.
 For international students, insurance is included in direct cost.
 A student cannot receive aid in excess of direct costs.
-Aid is defined as institutional scholarships and loans, state scholarships and loans and federal scholarships and work-study.
+Types of aid include institutional scholarships and loans, state scholarships and loans and federal scholarships and work-study.